kettanaito/sentinel-dom/README.md

 From my practice those 10-15 lines of code are not sufficient to provide [unique impressions](./docs/options.md#unique-snapshots), [visibility after certain point](./docs/options.md#bleeding-edges) or [percentage visibility](./docs/options.md#thresholds).
 Those are vital things commonly shared between different visibility tracking requirements (such as Google Analytics implementation).
 Sounds good to be put into a single library and work out of the box.

+### Why not just use IntersectionObserver?
+While this is a promising technology, [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is still experimental and shouldn't be relied on without a polyfill.
+Sentinel DOM uses VanillaJS under its hood (simple numbers comparison), and doesn't rely on experimental features, which results into vast browser support and reliability.
+It also uses much more simple API than the IO.

 ### Why should I add another dependency to my project?
 In case you are looking for a reliable, stable and thoroughly tested solution, having Sentinel as a dependency is a small trade off.